Why you might want to ditch Slack

 The resulting to-do list can be found on the app’s ‘Teambook’ page, which also allows users to access their private and public conversations, shared links, and files.

-Still, if the rest of these features sound appealing to you, you’ll be glad to know that Chanty’s Business pricing is more affordable than Slack’s paid plans, at least.
+Still, if the rest of these features sound appealing to you, you’ll be glad to know that Chanty’s paid plan is more affordable than Slack’s paid plans.

 • Unlimited message history